eddmann/eddmann.github.io/_posts/2021/2021-02-06-advent-of-code-2015-day-13-knights-of-the-dinner-table.md

   );
 ```

-Like in Day 9, we reduce over the listing building up both a _set_ of all the family members and a _map_ of the relationship happiness scores.
+Like in Day 9, we reduce over the listing, building up both a _set_ of all the family members and a _map_ of the relationship happiness scores.
-Unlike the previous day, I have decided to opt for a single-level map which provides the associations in the form of `Neighbours` strings.
+Unlike the previous day, I have decided to opt for a single-level map, which provides the associations in the form of `Neighbours` strings.
-As an aside, I've really enjoyed being able to map the problem domain into types of which I can construct the behaviour from.
+As an aside, I've really enjoyed being able to map the problem domain into types from which I can construct the behaviour.
-I find great value in being able to type-aliase primitives such as numbers and strings to the domain language.
+I find great value in being able to type-alias primitives such as numbers and strings to the domain language.

-With the input now parsed we can move on to calculating the seating happiness scores.
+With the input now parsed, we can move on to calculating the seating happiness scores.
-The input listing is not that large so again we can use the `permutations` function we implemented in Day 9 to iterate over every possible seating arrangement.
+The input listing is not that large, so again, we can use the `permutations` function we implemented in Day 9 to iterate over every possible seating arrangement.
-For each given arrangement we then calculate its total happiness score.
+For each given arrangement, we then calculate its total happiness score.

 ```typescript
 const calcSeatingHappiness = ({